x-cubed/event-store-client/README.md

 Passed to the onDropped callback used by subscribeToStream() when a subscription terminates, or cannot be established.

 * reason - The reason why the subscription was dropped (enumeration, 0 = Unsubscribed, 1 = Access Denied)

+## ISubscriptionNotHandled interface
+Passed to the onNotHandled callback used by subscribeToStream() when a request to subscribe fails.

+* reason - The reason why the subscription failed (enumeration, 0 = NotReady, 1 = TooBusy, 2 = NotMaster)

 ## CatchUpSubscriptionSettings class
 A property bag of settings passed when creating a new catch-up subscription.